ibrathesheriff/sheriffs-jailhouse/content/notes/my-site-inspiration.md

     - history -c
     - using arrows to view previously executed commands
     - using arrows to navigate image galleries
 + **Fixed size list view** that requires you to scroll the items.
+I wanted the User to remain in one place and hence have the header, list view content and footer appear fixed.
+I wanted the design to feel minimalist, to have a *limited* feel to it.
 + A focus on using as few colours as possible: green, orange, white and grey.
+I initially wanted to push for a full monochrome palette actually.

+Design concerns:
++ **Bash navigation system**.
+Though I think it's cool and I will be able to use it, it's unclear yet how I will let visitors experience this feature.
++ **Not everyone's cup of tea**.
+The design is very tech based which might appear very strange to non-programmers.
+I intend to share some of my posts with students, I wonder how the User Experience will be for them.

 ### Other influences
-+ Whenever I am stuck on how to position an element or display something I start by looking at how [Guide Fari](https://guidefari.com/) has done it.
++ Whenever I am stuck on how to position an element or display something I started by looking at how [Guide Fari](https://guidefari.com/) had implemented it.
 He doesn't call his personal site a blog or even a personal site, just a digital garden.
-When I started the redesign I was not looking to create a blog or digital CV, just a space to be myself online.
+When I started the redesign I was not looking to create a blog or digital CV, just a space to be myself online so he's site design had a similar underlying philosophy.
-+ Elements from [Brittany Chiang](https://brittanychiang.com/)'s blog inspired my projects image.
++ Elements from [Brittany Chiang](https://brittanychiang.com/)'s blog inspired my Project display page.
 + Elements from [Jamie Zawinski](https://www.jwz.org/about.html)'s blog inspired my About page.